kylecom2000/ForkOff/README.md

 * Barbara Wright

 ### Fork Off (possible name)
-## People everywhere, since the beginning of time have come home from work and their significant other has no idea what to answer for the following question: What do you want to eat for dinner?
+* People everywhere, since the beginning of time have come home from work and their significant other has no idea what to answer for the following question: What do you want to eat for dinner?
 Our app helps our undeciders to make a decision via a "Tinder"-like decision making process.
 When both people agree on a resturant, the decision has been made.

-### Possible API's to be used
+### API used
 * Google Maps
-* Yelp
 * Zomato
-* Google Place

-## Tasks
+### Tasks
 * API Documentation Research
 * HTML
 * CSS